 Key fintech security threats: Types and examples

-Over 70% of industry leaders anticipate a rise in financial crime risk in 2025, primarily driven by rapid technological advancements.
+Over 70% of industry leaders anticipate a rise in financial crime risk, primarily driven by rapid technological advancements.
 This trend reflects a sad reality: in 2024, 64% of global financial organizations experienced an increase in cyberattacks.
+Beyond just reacting, true resilience comes from mastering the art of safe acceleration, ensuring that technological advancements don’t inadvertently introduce new attack vectors.

 But it’s not just the volume of threats growing—their nature is evolving, too.
 Below are the main fintech security concerns that businesses in the industry should keep on their radar.